moorepants/me41055/content/pages/syllabus.rst

 Assignments & Grades
 ====================

-The average of your best 10 of 12 homeworks will be counted as 60% of the course grade and the exam will count as 40% of the course grade.
-If the exam grade is better than the average homework grade, then the course grade is 100% exam.
+The average of your best 10 of 12 homeworks will be counted for 60% of the course grade and the exam will count for 40% of the course grade.
+If the exam grade is better than the average homework grade or you are taking a resit exam, then the course grade is 100% exam.

 Homework
    There will be 12 computational homework assignments.
-You may turn in homework as a pair or as an indivdual.
+You may turn in homework as a pair or as an individual.
 All homework submissions should be the unique work of the pair or individual.
 When submitting as a pair, you must provide a contribution statement explaining the contributions of each person to the homework.
 Exam
    The exam will be a 3 hour and allow open resources.

-Homework grades will be posted to Brightspace throughout the duration of the course.

 Brightspace
 ===========